Not every bullet you load is going to come out the end of the muzzle.

 There are good reasons why this should be in your tool bag, especially if you are shooting in competitions.

-The more you shoot, the more you will need a bullet puller.
+The more you shoot, the more you will need a bullet puller for reloading.

 It is invaluable for pulling out ammo that didn’t go off, pulling apart ammo into individual parts, and also pulling other parts of a gun out to check their quality or replace them.

 How to Use a Bullet Puller Hammer Correctly?

 Bullet pullers comes in a couple of different forms, which will give you just slightly different operations, though most of the features are going to be the same between each.

 For example, a kinetic bullet puller is one that actually has a hammer, collet and collet cap, sometimes in different sizes.
 It pulls an entire cartridge of bullets.

 On the other hand, what’s called a reloading press bullet puller actually holds onto the bullet and takes it out separate from the cartridge.